utkarshsoni75/College-Bag/readme.txt

 4)Now open your browser and search  "localhost/collegebag"

-id for admin panel is: iiitbhopal@gmail.com
+id for admin panel is: ashish.kaushal@gmail.com
-password: qwertyuiop
+password: 12345678

 id for user panel is: ashish@gmail.com or amandeep@gmail.com or utkarsh@gmail.com or archit@gmail.com
 password: 12345678